sbarba/cleartest/readme.md

 #### STDOUT and STDERR

-**cleartest** does not use STDERR.
+So that you can easily see when errors occur **cleartest** does not use STDERR.
 A simple pipe or redirect will catch all of its output, e.g:

 ```
 $ runtests smoke/ > temp.txt